astampoulis/makam-paper-funpearl/anonsupp/literate/02-stlc.md

 >> T := arrow T1 T1.
 ```

 STUDENT.
 Cool!
-So underscores for unification variables we don't care about and `?` for
+So `fun` for metalevel functions, underscores for unification variables we don't care
-queries.
-But wait, last time I implemented unification in my toy STLC implementation it
+about, and `?` for queries.
+But wait, last time I implemented unification in my toy STLC
-was easy to make it go into an infinite loop with $\lambda x. x x$.
-How does that work
+implementation it was easy to make it go into an infinite loop with $\lambda x. x x$.
+How does that
-here?
+work here?

 ADVISOR.
 Well, you were missing the occurs-check. λProlog unification includes it: